xddinsd/arch-config/README.md

 - Vscode + git
 - Qsynth add path ```$HOME/.config/soundfonts```.

-##### What's happening on step 6:
-- Hotkeys are honed for maximum productivity w/o use of mouse (sxhkdrc)
-- Default editor changed to VsCode(OpenApps)
-- Add script to swap keyboard layout to ru_RU(change_launguage.sh and it's linked to sxhkdrc)

 ### Known errors:
 - After installations hotkeys may not work until reboot
 - **Change_launguage need to be opened manually once to wake up the Xmodmap.** Alternative: ```xmodmap ~/.config/bspwm/scripts/change_launguage.sh```
-- Firefox theme are not applied (bug in the original repo, for now it's WIP)
+- Firefox theme is not applied (bug in the original repo, now it's WIP)
 - Thunar can't open files (This happens due to the lack of session manager, which is a default state for BSPWM).
   Solutions:
   1) Add LXSession to the original config (makes your system less integral and harder to configure properly)
   2) Use built-in vim-like file manager ranger. **Maybe there are others session-managers independent apps, write please in issues if you know one.**

-### Feel free to fork, change package list and files in repo.
+### Feel free to fork, change package list and configs in repo.